Singularities of thermal correlators at strong coupling

 We will compute the determinant using the shockwave approximation.
 For example consider the $x^1$ direction.
 The function $y$ is then given by (\ref{x1ansatz}), with

 The determinant is then equal to

 We now take this answer and project it onto the vacuum.
 We get

 The first factor would be there in flat space, and is treated in \cite{gsw,gilesthorn}.
 Therefore the factor we are interested in is the second factor.
-The product of the determinants over $n$ is
+Including the two attractive modes, the product of the determinants over $n$ is

-Now we have an apparent problem, since the product does not converge.
-This is impossible; the theory is conformally invariant, so all divergences in physical quantities must cancel.
-Therefore once we include the attractive modes we should get a finite answer.
-We have two attractive modes, with $A_{11}=-2A_{22}=-2 A_{33}$.
-Including these gives the total answer